cykod/Quintus-website/public/guide/core.md

 This will stop the game loop from running at all and then restart it afterwards.
 Please note, pausing the game will turn off both stepping and drawing.

+## Game State

+Quintus (v0.0.4 and up) provides a mechanism for tracking global game state - be it number of lives remaining, score or inventory.
+This comes in the form of the `Q.state` object (an instance of `Q.GameState`).

+`Q.state` is nothing more than a light wrapper on top of `Q.GameObject` to allow you to set properties and track changes to those properties.
+The most common use case might be something like a player's score.

+When a player starts a new game, you can use `Q.state.reset({ ... props ... })` to set some initial properties, such as:

+    Q.reset({ score: 0, lives: 2 });

+`Q.reset` resets all the properties to the passed in hash (or nothing if no hash is passed in) and removes all event listeners to the game state.
+You can add listeners to the game state that are triggered on certain properties.
+For example, let's say you have a score sprite, you could do something like the following:

+    Q.UI.Text.extend("Score",{
+      init: function(p) {
+        this._super({
+          label: "score: 0",
+          x: 0,
+          y: 0
+        });

+        Q.state.on("change.score",this,"score");
+      },

+      score: function(score) {
+        this.p.label = "score: " + score;
+      }
+    });

+Now the above sprite will update itself whenever the score changes.

+To change the score in `Q.state`, it's important to use the `set`, `inc`, or `dec` methods, for example:

+    Q.state.set("score",50); // set the score to fifty Q.state.set({ score: 50, lives: 1 }); // alternative object syntax

+    Q.state.inc("score",50); // add 50 to the score
+    Q.state.dec("score",50); // remove fifty from the score

+All of these calls will trigger both a "change.score" event and a more generic "change" event on `Q.state`

+If you need to return a property, use `Q.state.get(prop)`, for example:

+    Q.state.get("score"); // return the score

+If you need more objects that behave like this, you can instantiate new instances of `Q.GameState`.

 ## Assets & Asset loading

 Assets are an important part of any game, and Quintus provides a couple of easy ways to get your Art, Audio and Data assets loaded into the system.
 Once an asset is loaded, it's available by calling `Q.asset` with the name of the asset.